user-name-is-taken/learning_kubernetes/ch4_replication_controllers_etc/Ch4_notes.md

   - `apiVersion: batch/v1beta1`
   - You specify how often the job runs in `CronJob.spec.schedule`

 - Note, cronjobs will leave a lot of jobs behind.
-You can clean up these jobs automatically with `CronJob.spec.successfulJobsHistoryLimit` and `CronJob.spec.failedJobsHistoryLimit` or you can set a time for the job to remain after it's done with `CronJob.spec.ttlSecondsAfterFinished`.
+You can clean up these jobs automatically with `CronJob.spec.successfulJobsHistoryLimit` and `CronJob.spec.failedJobsHistoryLimit` or you can set a time for the job to remain after it's done with `CronJob.spec.jobTemplate.spec.ttlSecondsAfterFinished`.

 #### Configuring the Schedule